 It is common sense that in a collision between a passenger car and a large truck, the driver of the occupants of the passenger car have a greater probability of being seriously or fatally injured.
 The average tractor-trailer can weigh over twenty-five times that of a regular car.
 According to the Federal Motor Carrier Safety Administration, 105,808 people died or suffered a personal injury in crashes involving large trucks or tractor trailers in 2007.
 Of those 105,808 people, 83 percent of those who died and 78 percent of those injured were occupants of a passenger vehicle.
+A truck accident lawyer could help you in the event of one of these devastating collisions.

-Reasons for these crashes can include:
+Reasons for trucking accidents can include:

 - Driver inattention/Distracted driving